COMET: Neural Cost Model Explanation Framework: Formalizing cost model explanations

 There are two levels of intractability in the above formulation of ideal explanations~\eqref{eq:overallideal}.
 First, the evaluation of the faithfulness condition~\eqref{eq:faithful} for a given set of features $\mathcal{F}$ requires querying $\costmodel$ for the cost prediction of all the basic blocks in the large set, $\pertmodel(\mathcal{F})$.
-We refer the reader to Appendix~\ref{app:samplespacesize} for examples of some estimates of the cardinality of $\pertmodel(\mathcal{F})$ for different $\basicblock$ and $\mathcal{F}$.
-Second, the evaluation of the generalizability of $\mathcal{F}$ by the computation of the set $\Omega_{\mathcal{F}}$ requires predicting the cost $\costmodel(\alpha)$ and computing faithful explanations $\mathcal{F}_{\alpha}^{*f}$ for all basic blocks in $\pertmodel(\mathcal{F})$.
-Hence to make the explanation problem practically solvable, we relax the problem as we describe next.
+We refer the reader to Appendix~\ref{app:samplespacesize} for examples of some estimates of the cardinality of $\pertmodel(\mathcal{F})$.
+Second, the computation in~\eqref{eq:maxgenset} requires predicting the cost and computing faithful explanations for all basic blocks in $\pertmodel(\mathcal{F})$.
+Hence, to practically solve the explanation problem, we relax it as described next.